-UKTV is a commercial joint venture between BBC Studios (the commercial arm of the BBC) and Discovery, Inc. The broadcaster carries national television channels some of which are available free-to-air with others available via various pay-TV platforms.
+UKTV is, since 2019, wholly owned by BBC Studios (the commercial arm of the BBC).
+The broadcaster carries national television channels some of which are available free-toair with others available via various pay-TV platforms.
 Viewers are also able to watch programmes broadcast on its free-to-air channels via UKTV's on-demand service, UKTV Play.